Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024_04_05_replicating_game.md

 ## The server

 Since we already have our game, we'll start by making the game server to connect to.
 This will be what is called an "authoritative server".
 That means that the server is treated as the authority of truth in the game world.
-Whatever the server says happens is what happened, and any rumors to the contrary are ignored and discarded by the game.
+Whatever the server says happens is what happened, and any rumours to the contrary are ignored and discarded by the game.

 There's a few protocols we can use to make this, but we're going to use one called Websockets in our example.
 Websockets, if you don't know, is effectively a message protocol.
 Similar to a phone call between you and your mom, the game client opens a "call" (called a "channel") with the server, and they both remain on the call for the duration of the play session.
 They use the channel to send messages to each other.
 These messages will contain information about the game state.
 They can be things like the client informing the server that the user is trying to move up, or the server informing all the connected clients that another player has moved to the left.

-Depending on the requirements to prevent cheating, and minimum acceptable latency, and things of that nature, the server verifies all actions the client claims to perform, before announcing that action to everyone else who needs to know.
+Depending on the requirements to prevent cheating, and minimum acceptable latency, and things of that nature, the server verifies all actions the client claims to perform before announcing that action to everyone else who needs to know.
 Since this is just a demo, we don't really care if anyone cheats, so our server will have very minimal checks on client actions, but we will discuss what could be added at the end.

-You don't have to write the server in the same language as the game, but we will in this tutorial.
-However, it is often easier to write the game and server in the same language, so you can share code between the two.
+You don't have to write the server in the same language as the game, like we will be doing in this tutorial, however it is often easier to write the game and server in the same language, so you can share code between the two.

 Ok, so let's start writing our server.
 With Javascript, and many other languages, we don't have to write the entire server on our own.
 We'll use the npm package `ws` to help us.